JornHeyvaert/PrintPicture/README.md

 # PrintPicture
-An Windows Forms Application to open and print a picture
+An Windows Forms Application to open and print a picture (JPEG format)